 Scripts have a few unique properties not shared by other modules:

-2. The __name__ attribute of the script’s module is always set to "__main__" when it is run as a script, regardless of the file’s name.
+__name__attribute of the script’s module is always set to"__main__"when it is run as a script, regardless of the file’s name. - By default a script is not run as part of a package, even if there happens

 Property 1 allows a script to import any package or module which is located in its directory as an absolute, non-dotted import.
 This is helpful if the directory contains top-level packages or standalone modules that are intended to be imported.
 In some situations this can cause problems such as unintended imports due to name shadowing or modules inside packages being imported as if they were standalone modules.